julkhong/blockchain-server/README.md

 ## Tests
 - Smart contract includes units tests and benchmarking test
+- All the codes have passed lint checks

 ## Contact
 Created by Jun Ming Khong (Julian).
 Feel free to send me an email! officialkhong@gmail.com

+## TODO
+1) To complete the documentation, that includes:
+    - API spec
+    - Steps to run the project
+    - Sequence diagram for the flows
+    - more